The Goldman symplectic form on the PGL(V)-Hitchin component: A symplectic basis of vector fields on

-First, since $\omega$ is skew-symmetric, it is sufficient to compute $\omega\big([\mu_{L_1}],[\mu_{L_2}]\big)$ in the following cases. \begin{enumerate} \item $L_1$ is a twist labelling and $L_2$ is any special admissible labelling; \item $L_1$ is an eruption labelling, $L_2$ is an eruption, hexagon or length labelling; \item $L_1$ is a hexagon labelling, $L_2$ is a hexagon or length labelling; \item $L_1$ and $L_2$ are both length labellings. \end{enumerate}
+Since $\omega_{[\rho]}$ is skew-symmetric, to prove Theorem \ref{thm:symplectic basis}, it is sufficient to compute $\omega_{[\rho]}\left(\Xmc'([\rho]),\Xmc([\rho])\right)$ in the following cases: \begin{enumerate} \item $\Xmc'$ is a twist vector field and $\Xmc$ is any special $(\Tmc,\Jmc)$-parallel vector field; \item $\Xmc'$ is an eruption cocycle, $\Xmc$ is an eruption, hexagon or length vector field; \item $\Xmc'$ is a hexagon cocycle, $\Xmc$ is a hexagon or length vector field; \item $\Xmc'$ and $\Xmc$ are both length vector fields. \end{enumerate}

-\begin{definition} A pair $(L_1,L_2)\in\Amc(\rho)^2$ of special admissible labellings is a \emph{considered pair} if it is one of the pairs described by the cases (1) to (4) above.
-The numbers (1) to (4) above is the \emph{type} of the considered pair. \end{definition}